HyperCap: Hyperspectral Land Cover Captioning Dataset for Vision Language Models: Dataset Acquisition and Preprocessing

 \section{Dataset Acquisition and Preprocessing}

-The study presents a novel dataset with pixel-level annotation of HSI datasets, enabling improved semantic learning.
-Four widely used benchmark datasets \textit{Botswana}, \textit{Houston 2013}, \textit{Indian Pines (IP)}, and \textit{Kennedy Space Center (KSC)} are employed to ensure a diverse spectral and spatial evaluation.
+This study presents a novel dataset with pixel-level annotations of available hyperspectral images, enabling improved semantic learning.
+Four well-known and widely used benchmark datasets \textit{Botswana}, \textit{Houston13}, \textit{Indian Pines (IP)}, and \textit{Kennedy Space Center} are employed to ensure diverse spectral and spatial evaluation.

-\textbf{Botswana~\cite{bots}:} Acquired from NASA’s EO-1 satellite using the Hyperion sensor, this dataset initially contains 242 spectral bands, and resolution of 10 nm.
+\textbf{Botswana~\cite{bots}:} Acquired by NASA’s EO-1 satellite using the Hyperion sensor, this dataset initially contains 242 spectral bands, and spectral resolution of 10 nm.
 Following preprocessing, the number of usable bands is reduced to 145, representing 14 distinct land cover classes in the Okavango Delta region.
+The image size is $1476 \times 256$ pixels.

-\textbf{Houston 2013~\cite{hou}:} This dataset comprises 144 but was open-sourced with 48 spectral bands covering wavelengths from 380 to 1050 nm, with a spatial resolution of 2.5 m/pixel.
-The image dimensions are $349 \times 1905$, and the dataset includes 15 land cover classes, such as urban areas, vegetation etc.
+\textbf{Houston 2013 (Houston13)~\cite{hou}:} Acquired by the Compact Airborne Spectrographic Imager (CASI) and used in the 2013 IEEE Geoscience and Remote Sensing Society (GRSS) Data Fusion Contest, it originally comprised 144 spectral bands but the released version consists of 48 spectral bands, covering wavelengths from 380 to 1050 nm, with a spatial resolution of 2.5 m/pixel.
+The image dimensions are $349 \times 1905$ pixels, and the dataset includes land cover classes, such as urban areas, vegetation etc.

-\textbf{Indian Pines (IP)~\cite{IP}:} The dataset comprises HSI images with a spatial dimension of \(145 \times 145\) and 224 spectral bands spanning wavelengths from 400 to 2500 nm.
+\textbf{Indian Pines~\cite{IP}:} Acquired by the Airborne Visible Infra-Red Imaging Spectrometer (AVIRIS), the dataset comprises HSI data with a spatial dimension of \(145 \times 145\) pixels and 224 spectral bands spanning wavelengths from 400 to 2500 nm.
 After removing 24 spectral bands affected by water absorption, 200 bands remain for processing.
 The ground truth consists of 16 vegetation classes, representing different crop types and forested areas.